-Bologna, commonly known as a “meatball” or “bolognese”, is a popular Italian dish made from a mix of ground pork and beef.
+Bologna, often dubbed “meatball” or “bolognese,” shines as a cherished Italian meal crafted from a blend of ground pork and beef.

 The end result is a hearty stew-like dish that can be either eaten on its own as a main meal or served over pasta.